 .
 How long have you been teaching?
 12 years as of January, 2019.
 I have had the pleasure of teaching upwards of 200 individual students over these years!

 .
 Do you have a degree?
 Yes, I graduated with a BA in Music from Thomas Edison State University in 2013.
 Click here if you’d like to know more about me.

 .
 What ages do you teach?
 Nearly all of them!
 Currently, my youngest student is 3, and my oldest is in his 70’s.
 With the younger crowd, I work on a 3 month trial basis to make sure they’re ready to begin.

 .
 Do you do group lessons?
 I believe music is a very personalized endeavor, and at this time I only offer individual private lessons.

 .
 Do you provide the curriculum?
 I select the best books for each student based on their learning style and prior experience.
-Any cost associated with learning materials (books, flashcards, etc.) will be covered by the students or their parent(s).
+Any cost associated with learning materials (books, flashcards, etc.) is covered by the students or their guardian(s).

 .
 My child doesn’t know their alphabet yet.
 Will that be an issue?
 Nope!
 It's certainly helpful, but not necessary.

 .
 My child has a learning disability, will you still work with them?
 Yes, absolutely!
 It would be my pleasure.

 .
 I want to learn how to play by ear, will you teach me?
 I believe that music is a language, and therefore you must learn the basics of reading before you can master playing by ear.
 If you have a talent for playing by ear, that's fantastic!
 You should definitely pursue it.
 However, I would argue that it's still important to have a solid foundation in how music works.
 It is for this reason that I don't teach students to play by ear alone.

 .
 Do you have studio policies?
 Yes!
 Click here.